 - Fellow: Residency graduate undergoing continued specialty training

-- Physician or doctor: Person with medical degree; may or may not yet be licensed to practice medicine
+- Physician or doctor: Person with a medical degree; may or may not yet be licensed to practice medicine

 Maybe I’m not reading the right medical journals but I haven’t heard a lot of squabble from medical students, residents, or medical interns over the names that the profession calls them … maybe they have other things to hold their attention.
 Right now I have 6 people in my office who all completed architecture school and have either passed the A.R.E. or are in the process of completing it.
 I don’t call any of them architects or interns as the title fits.
 They are Michael and Audrey, Ryan, Morgan and so forth.
 The only time anybody outside our office (i.e. clients) pays attention to the descriptor is when looking at the billing rate assigned to each level … and the only people who are labeled as “interns” are the folks who come in during the summer while on break from school; everyone else is either: